samsivabalan/home-network-IDS/README.md

 # home-network-IDS
-Implementing and Evaluating a Raspberry Pi based Network Intrusion Detection System for Home Network Security using Suricata and Machine Learninhg
+Implementing and Evaluating a Raspberry Pi based Network Intrusion Detection System for Home Network Security using Suricata and Machine Learning